citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/change/change-execution.md

 2. The *Change Request* screen appears with the fields filled with the content of the selected request;

-    - RegiRecord the required information about the execution of the change request:
+    - Record the required information about the execution of the change request:
         - Click on the *Closure* tab;
         - Click the *Add an Execution Register* button;
         - Describe the information about the execution of your activity.